rocky-linux/documentation/docs/books/web_services/03-application-servers.md

 You can now proceed to the installation of the PHP engine.

-### Installation of the PHP cgi mode
+### Installation of the PHP CGI mode

 First, install and use PHP in CGI mode.
-You can only make it work with the Apache web server and its `mod_php` module.
-You will see in the FastCGI part (php-fpm) of this document, how to integrate PHP in Nginx (but also Apache).
+It can only work with the Apache web server and its `mod_php` module.
+This document's FastCGI part (php-fpm) explains how to integrate PHP in Nginx (but also Apache).

-The installation of PHP is relatively trivial since it consists of installing the main package and the few modules you will need.
+The installation of PHP is relatively trivial.
+It consists of installing the main package and the few modules you will need.

 The example below installs PHP with the modules usually installed with it.